Happy almost Thanksgiving! I’m sure this is already on your radar if you’re gluten-free.

 * Cross contamination

-Almost all canned gravy and gravy packets are not GF.
-Trader Joe’s sells some now.
-Also, it’s pretty easy to make a simple gravy with GF broth and cornstarch instead of wheat (and if corn is a problem for you, arrowroot can be substituted 1:1 instead).
-See this link for recipes
+Many regular canned gravy and gravy packets are not gluten-free.
+Gluten-free gravy is available online, and Whole Foods, Trader Joe’s, Wegmans, etc. sell some now.
+Even Mc Cormick’s has a gluten-free gravy packet that’s certified GF!
+Also, it’s pretty easy to make a simple gravy with gluten-free broth and cornstarch instead of wheat (and if corn is a problem for you, arrowroot can be substituted 1:1 instead).

 There are lots of good options here.
-Green bean casserole, baked yams, cranberry relish, gelatin salads, butternut squash soup, mashed potatoes, roasted veggies, applesauce…all of these things are easy to adapt to food restrictions, and they’re healthy and delicious to boot.
+Green bean casserole (sub the french onions–Aldi’s and a GF version last year, or use almonds) or get creative–we do roasted green beans, baked yams, cranberry relish, gelatin salads, butternut squash soup, mashed potatoes, roasted veggies, applesauce…all of these things are easy to adapt to food restrictions, and they’re healthy and delicious to boot.

 For many people (myself included!) dessert is the highlight of the Thanksgiving route.
-If you’d like to use your standard recipes, you can easily make a crustless pumpkin or sweet potato pie or check out Whole Foods’ crusts.
-Or, you can easily make a crust from crushed up cookies, shredded coconut or almond meal.
+If you’d like to use your standard old-school recipes, you can easily make a crustless pumpkin or sweet potato pie or check out Whole Foods’ GF crusts.
+Even Pillsbury has a GF pie crust!
+Or, you can easily make a crust from crushed up gluten-free cookies, shredded coconut or almond meal.
 Apple crisps are also simple, too.
-And, of course, now with the new GF Betty Crocker mixes, a cake or brownies are pretty simple, even if they’re not traditional.
+And, of course, now with the GF Wegman’s or Betty Crocker mixes, a cake or brownies are pretty simple, even if they’re not traditional.

-Harris Whole Health offers individual sessions, family sessions and group classes to help people eat healthier and feel better!
-Cheryl works with people to feel and look their best with a range of specialties, including Celiac Disease, food allergies, pregnancy, breastfeeding, vegetarian and vegan diets, preventing diseases and “whole foods” eating.
-Let’s get you on your way to achieving your goals.
-For an appointment with Cheryl Harris, Registered Dietitian and Nutritionist, please click here, email or call 571-271-8742.
+Cheryl Harris, MPH, RD is a Registered Dietitian Nutritionist and Certified Wellcoach in Fairfax & Alexandria, VA.
+She helps people with a range of dietary issues, including Celiac Disease, digestive issues, food allergies, pregnancy, breastfeeding, vegetarian and vegan diets, preventing diseases and “whole foods” eating.
+Let’s get you on your way to achieving your goals and feeling great!
+Email or call 571-271-8742.